aserahangue/coilgun/README.md

 ## Overview

-This project is a fully custom two-stage electromagnetic launcher designed to explore high-power electronics, embedded systems, and mechanical design.
+A childhood ambition turned into an engineering project focused on high-power electronics and embedded systems.

 | Specification | Value |
 |:---------|:--------------|